eicorg/SynradBenchmark/SynradG4/README.md

 - [Contact](#contact)

 ## Project Description
-This project simulates the propagation of synchrotron radiation (SR) emited by 18-GeV electons through a vacuum beam pipe using the Geant4 toolkit.
+This project simulates the propagation of synchrotron radiation (SR) emitted by 18-GeV electrons through a vacuum beam pipe using the Geant4 toolkit.
 The primary goal is to model the interaction of SR photons with the beam pipe's material and calculate the reflection probability with different scattering models.
-Furthermore, there are dedicated to analyse the output data building histograms with absorbed SR photons on the vacuum beam pipe walls.
+Furthermore, they are dedicated to analysing the output data building histograms with absorbed SR photons on the vacuum beam pipe walls.

 ## Features
 - **Geant4-based simulation**: Utilizes the Geant4 libraries for accurate photon propagation through the geometry.
 - **Custom geometry**: Define and simulate the vacuum beam pipe geometry.
 - **Tracking**: Track synchrotron radiation.
-- **Material interaction**: Simulate SR interactions with various materials through absorbtion on reflection on the vacuum-material border.
+- **Material interaction**: Simulate SR interactions with various materials through absorption on reflection on the vacuum-material border.
 - **Modular design**: Easily modify or extend the simulation components.

 ## Prerequisites